sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcViewBanById"></a>
 # **gcViewBanById**
-> SendBirdUser gcViewBanById(channelUrl, bannedUserId, apiToken)
+> SendBirdUser gcViewBanById(apiToken, channelUrl, bannedUserId)

 View a ban